-Museum staff and volunteers are available to visit your classroom for special programs at no charge!
+Museum staff and volunteers are available to visit your classroom for special programs or to present one of the many educational traveling trunks at no charge!
+For more information, please contact our Education Coordinator, Kayte Ricketts, at (254) 933-5741.

 Invite a museum representative to your school or club meeting to host a presentation about current exhibits at the museum.
 Background information on the exhibit as well as an in-depth discussion can be presented, in addition to relevant crafts and games!
-For more information, please contact our Education Coordinator, Kayte Ricketts at (254) 933-5741.

 Your students can be junior curators!
 A representative from the museum will visit your classroom to help students make an exhibit of their own.
 The student exhibit will be based on a specific theme.
 Students are asked to bring an item related to the theme for the collaborative exhibit.
 Exhibit curation includes: creating labels, working together to create an exhibit space, and creating interactive games for the exhibit.
 Once completed, information on museum careers will be made available.
 This program can be extended to allow other classes to visit the exhibit and learn about what your students made and did.
 The program is completely free for your classroom.

 Travel the Chisholm trail on a simulated cattle drive.
 This outreach program is a delight for 4th graders!

 Can’t decide what to be when you grow up?
-We bring fun objects into the classroom and discuss the wide range of jobs in a museum.
+We can bring fun objects into the classroom and discuss the wide range of jobs in a museum.